All Episodes

 Thank you.

-I mean they've they've got to be fallen.
+I mean, they've got to be falling.

 MSNBC's ratings you're asking me about?

-Yeah, yeah, they're rated.
+Yeah, yeah, they're ratings.

 They are.

-Genuine extremist radical ignoremuses on that network.
+Genuine, extremist, radical ignoremuses on that network.

 Why should I play what they say?